AnandRajaM/Urban/README.md

 ## Overview
-Urban aims to enhance living through the integration of technology, focusing on efficient resource management, improved public safety, and enhanced citizen engagement.
+Urban, developed by team a-squared for the Prasunethon hackathon, aims to revolutionize urban living through the strategic integration of cutting-edge technology.
+Our focus includes enhancing resource management efficiency, advancing public safety measures, and fostering deeper citizen engagement.
+This initiative strives to create smarter, more sustainable cities where technology empowers communities to thrive.## Video https://github.com/AnandRajaM/Healthie/assets/142321494/742ac06e-262a-47cc-b594-d269d6be457d
-## Video
-https://github.com/AnandRajaM/Healthie/assets/142321494/742ac06e-262a-47cc-b594-d269d6be457d

 ## Screenshots